Hydrology-IFH/weekly_streamflow_sensitivities/README.md

-## Seasonal and elevation-dependent patterns of climate sensitivity in alpine catchments
+## Seasonal and elevation-dependent patterns of weekly streamflow sensitivities to climatic variability in alpine catchments

 *Note that the manuscript has not been reviewed yet.*